Programmable Boost LED Driver

 throw.
 The flashlights were placed at the same distance from the wall.

-it's interesting to see how the XML2 die is in fact quite a bit larger
+fairly intense beam due to the smaller die size.
+It's interesting to see how the XML2 die is in fact quite a bit larger

 Firmware, Modes and Real Life Usage